khusmann/bydantic/docs/getting-started.md

 ```

 This is a lot of boilerplate code to write and maintain, especially if you have
 multiple fields or more complex data structures.
-This is where bydantic comes
+This is where Bydantic comes
 in.

-## Using bydantic
+## Using Bydantic

-With bydantic, we can declaratively define the structure of our protocol using
+With Bydantic, we can declaratively define the structure of our protocol using
 Python classes and type hints, and then you get serialization / deserialization
 methods for free.
 Here's how we would define the same weather data structure
-using bydantic:
+using Bydantic:

 ```python
 import bydantic as bd